solvmanifold/LatentTrader/docs/market_features.md

 Note: Put/Call ratios, short interest trends, and analyst sentiment aggregation are planned for future implementation.

 Feel free to explore each feature for more detailed information and their significance in market analysis.

+---

+## Note on Data Availability and Modeling

+Due to data source lags (e.g., VIX, S&P 500, GDELT sentiment), the most recent row in some market feature tables may be missing or contain NaN values.
+This typically occurs when the latest data is not yet published or available at the time of update.
+For modeling and stock selection, always use the last available non-NaN row for each feature table to ensure your models are using valid, up-to-date information.